sam-duguay/I3Dotfiles/README.md

 ### For a transparent background with i3lock
 sudo apt install scrot imagemagick

+### For a transparent terminal
+sudo apt install picom

 ## Config files
 To alter the config files, modify them with your favorite text editor